Fenerator/LSTM-Sentence-Encoders-from-Scratch/README.md

-# advanced-techniques-computational-semantics
+# advanced-techniques-computational-semantics: Practical 1

 ## File Organization

 `submission_name`: contains code for practical 1.

-`submission_name/logs`: contains the tensorboard logs of the training runs
+`submission_name/logs`: contains the tensorboard logs of the training runs; can be found [here](https://drive.google.com/drive/folders/1FKHTSwsS2POeaXrHnosSX4NvHmAK-WiW?usp=sharing).

-`submission_name/checkpoints`: would contain the checkpoints of the training runs; can be downloaded from [here](https://drive.google.com/).
+`submission_name/checkpoints`: would contain the checkpoints of the training runs; can be downloaded from [here](https://drive.google.com/drive/folders/1FzOSi5ArwK4Llg3StrOzVcbherFH7G7S?usp=sharing).

 `submission_name/results.ipynb`: notebook to reproduce the results of the practical.